Cardinal (Catholic Church): History

-In cities other than Rome, the name cardinal began to be applied to certain church men as a mark of honour.
-The earliest example of this occurs in a letter sent by Pope Zacharias in 747 to Pippin III (the Short), ruler of the Franks, in which Zacharias applied the title to the priests of Paris to distinguish them from country clergy.
+In cities other than Rome, the name cardinal began to be applied to certain churchmen as a mark of honour.
+The earliest example of this occurs in a letter sent by Pope Zacharias in 747 to Pippin the Younger, ruler of the Franks, in which Zacharias applied the title to the priests of Paris to distinguish them from country clergy.
 This meaning of the word spread rapidly, and from the 9th century various episcopal cities had a special class among the clergy known as cardinals.
 The use of the title was reserved for the cardinals of Rome in 1567 by Pius V.

-In 1059 (five years after the East-West Schism), the right of electing the pope was reserved to the principal clergy of Rome and the bishops of the seven suburbicarian sees.
+In 1059, five years after the East-West Schism, the right of electing the pope was reserved to the principal clergy of Rome and the bishops of the seven suburbicarian sees.
 In the 12th century the practice of appointing ecclesiastics from outside Rome as cardinals began, with each of them assigned a church in Rome as his titular church or linked with one of the suburbicarian dioceses, while still being incardinated in a diocese other than that of Rome.